 • The debate here is not 'will Jokic be a first-time All-Star?', it's 'will Jokic be a starter or not?'.
 Jokic will certainly be a first-time All-Star as the best player on the top team in the Western Conference.

 • Kuzma has found his way into the role of LeBron James' right-hand man.
-He's the second-leading scorer on a Lakers' team that is performing at a higher level than expected and with LeBron's recent minor injury, he really has a chance to make his case as an All-Star in the West.
+He's the second-leading scorer on a Lakers' team that is struggling without James, but he's doing his best to keep them afloat until their star player returns from injury.

 • Murray's case for an All-Star appearance rides on being the second-best performer on the Western Conference's top team.
-He has been a key contributor in their early success this season and if the Nuggets are in this same spot come the closing of All-Star voting, he might just find his way on the roster.
+He has been a key contributor in their success this season and with the Nuggets holding the No. 2 seed in the West, he might just find his way on the roster.

 • Last season's Defensive Player of the Year is back at it this season.
-He's top-five in the NBA in total rebounds, blocks and blocks per game and has the highest field goal percentage in the league.
-He's the only player in the NBA in the top-10 in both offensive and defensive rating and ranks third in win shares.
+He's top-five in the NBA in total rebounds, blocks and blocks per game and has one of the highest field goal percentages in the league.
+He's the only player in the NBA in the top-10 in both offensive and defensive rating and ranks second in win shares.